 The B flag shall be set to 0, indicating that this is not an EAP-RP bootstrap message.

-The L flag shall be set to 1, indicating that the TTP with whom the STA shares the rRK is to provide the lifetimes of rRK and rMSK in (#330)the EAP-Finish/Reauth packet.
+The L flag shall be set to 1, indicating that the TTP with whom the FILSO shares the rRK is to provide the lifetimes of rRK and rMSK in (#330)the EAP-Finish/Reauth packet.

 EAP Identifier is set to 0.